 Level up your career, level up your team.
-Hands-on practice, regular office hours, direct Slack channel for questions.
+Hands-on practice, real exercises, and a growing community.
 Designed for product managers, UX professionals, designers, researchers and builders that are serious about figuring out this AI thing.

 Hi there!
 I'm Peter.